dolliars/heyheather/_posts/2019-04-08-versioning.md

 knows, so it's easy to see how someone can just go along with it and increase numbers without understanding what it's supposed to communicate.

-## Wait this was about the Chrome Extension
+## Wait, this was about the Chrome Extension

 Indeed it was!
 SO!
 Coming back to the Chrome Extension.
 What does it mean for us here?
 Google has [documentation][google-version] that specifies a few rule and